Indian National Congress: Rajiv and Sonia Gandhi era (1984–2014)

-By 1996, party found itself in a complex political landscape.
+By 1996, the party found itself in a complex political landscape.
 It faced internal challenges, including factionalism and leadership struggles, allegations of corruption, and a degree of anti-incumbency sentiment.
 The 1996 general elections witnessed the emergence of a fractured mandate, leading to the absence of a clear majority for any single party.
 Congress was reduced to 140 seats in elections that year, its lowest number in the Lok Sabha yet.
 Rao later resigned as prime minister and, in September, as party president.
 He was succeeded as president by Sitaram Kesri, the party's first non-Brahmin leader.
 During the tenure of both Rao and Kesri, the two leaders conducted internal elections to the Congress working committees and their own posts as party presidents.